chainguard-dev/apko/docs/apko_file.md

 ### Includes

 `include` defines a path to a configuration file which should be used as the base configuration, the configuration data is layered on top of this base configuration.
 By default, there is no base configuration used.
+Top image configurations have priority over base configurations.

 The path should be a local file.
 For example, the following include line would reference `examples/alpine-base.yaml` in the apko git repository: